Metro Manila attractions

 Enjoy a 4-course meal with a Spanish-era-esque ambiance.

 Meanwhile, La Bella serves Italian cuisine, including a variety of pizzas, calzones, and paninis.
-They also offer a 4-course meal for P4,000 (~USD72.62) for 2 people.
+Occasionally, they also offer course meals, perfect for extra special occasions.

 Las Casas Quezon City also holds events such as Friday disco and offers tour-and-dine packages so check out their socials for their offerings of the month.